message/iata/ES.md

 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 - This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from Romania (excluding Bucuresti-Ilfov, Centru, Nord-Est (effective 6 January 2022), Nord-Vest, Sud-Est, Sud-Muntenia, Vest);
+- passengers arriving from Romania (excluding Bucuresti-Ilfov, Centru, Nord-Est, Nord-Vest, Sud-Est, Sud-Muntenia, Vest);
 - passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
 - passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
 - residents of the United Kingdom arriving from the United Kingdom;